The Thousand Islands —

 1 – Heart Island & Boldt Castle Boat Tour

-Do: City Cruise Gananoque → Heart Island
+City Cruises Gananoque → Heart Island or the full 3-hour 1000 Islands cruise.

 Arriving at Boldt Castle, the closer you get, the more majestic the building becomes.
 One of my favourite shots is of the Powerhouse and Clock Tower, perched right on the water, with the walking bridge leading up to it.
 It’s arguably the most photographed part of the castle, and for good reason—it perfectly captures the charm and grandeur of the island.